-A relatively high proportion of this walk is on tarmac paths and lanes, with the whole route never more than 20 metres above sea level (the area is popular with cyclists).
+A relatively high proportion of this walk is on tarmac paths and lanes, with the whole route never more than 20 metres above sea level.
 Water meadows are obviously prone to flooding and so this walk may not be feasible in the winter months, or after very heavy rain.

 You can save about 1¼ km by taking a short cut through Houghton Meadows.
 More simply, the Short Walk omits the entire loop around the meadows, saving 3½ km.

-Conversely, you can extend the walk by 6 km with a longer central loop.
+Conversely, you can extend the walk by 5½ km with a longer central section.
 After Houghton the Long Walk goes through two pretty villages which are only glimpsed from the other side of the river on the Main Walk; it continues on an attractive riverside path before crossing the town bridge into St Ives.
-The route back to Houghton is on the other side of the river, mostly along a flat level path but with a contrasting stretch through a strip of woodland on a steep bank above the river.
+Much of the the return route is on a level path on the other side of the river, with a contrasting stretch through a wooded bank above it.

 Huntingdon is served by half-hourly Thameslink trains through central London (hourly on Sundays), taking about 1¼ hours from London Bridge and one hour from St Pancras.

-Take the train nearest to 10:15 from St Pancras to Huntingdon.
-If you are doing the Long Walk and want to spend some time in Houghton Mill or one of the other attractions (and are planning to have lunch at one of the later pubs), leave an hour earlier.
+Take the train nearest to 10:15 from St Pancras to Huntingdon for the Main Walk.
+If you are doing the Long Walk and are planning to have lunch at one of the later pubs, leave an hour earlier.
 To do the Short Walk as an afternoon walk (just stopping for tea at Houghton Mill), you could leave one or two hours later.

 The suggested lunch stop is the Three Jolly Butchers (01480-463228) in Wyton, after 6½ km.
 This has a large garden and serves good home-cooked food.
 A little further on, the Three Horseshoes Inn (01480-462410) in Houghton's village square is a good alternative.

 On the Long Walk there are two more options worth considering, allowing you to complete more of the walk before stopping.
-A third of the way round (after 8½ km) the Axe & Compass (01480-463605) in Hemingford Abbots is a friendly village pub with a large beer garden, serving good home-cooked food (not Mondays) until at least 2.30pm.
-The most up-market choice would be the National Pub of the Year 2019, The Cock (01480-463609) in Hemingford Grey (1 km further on), serving excellent food until 2.30pm.
+A third of the way round (after 8½ km) the Axe & Compass (01480-463605; closed Mon) in Hemingford Abbots is a friendly village pub with a large beer garden, serving good home-cooked food.
+The most up-market choice would be the National Pub of the Year 2019, The Cock (01480-463609) in Hemingford Grey (1 km further on), serving excellent food (not Mon, Tue) until at least 2.30pm.

-If you take an earlier train you could stop for lunch halfway round the walk in St Ives, but none of the places there have been checked.
+If you take an earlier train you could stop for lunch halfway round the Long Walk in St Ives, but none of the places there have been checked.

 In summer the Houghton Mill tearoom (01480-301494) is a convenient place to stop for tea, with its wholemeal scones being made from flour ground at the mill; it is open daily to 5pm from mid-March to September, Wed/Sat/Sun only in winter.
-There is also an excellent alternative which is worth the short detour back to the village square: the tiny Houghton Tearoom & Cakeshop (01480-214838) is open Wed–Fri & Sun to 5pm.
+There is also the tiny Houghton Tea Room (07894-950151; open to 4pm Wed–Fri, 3.30pm Sat & Sun) in the village square.

 The suggested watering-hole at the end of the walk is the George Hotel (01480-432444) in George Street.
 This old coaching inn has a comfortable bar and a large open courtyard with a gallery (used for staging Shakespeare's plays).
 There are several other pubs and cafés in Huntingdon's town centre, plus a small buffet at the station.